noamross/jekyll-site/_posts/2013-05-29-robert-hijmans-on-spatial-data-analysis.md

-Robert has also written an [introduction to spatial modeling for R beginners](http://dl.dropbox.com/u/3356641/blogstuff/Introduction%20to%20spatial%20data%20handling%20in%20R.pdf) which reviews very basic data handling and the `sp` and `raster` package.
+Robert has also written an [introduction to spatial modeling for R beginners](http://dl.dropbox.com/u/3356641/blogstuff/Introduction%20to%20spatial%20data%20handling%20in%20R.pdf) which reviews very basic data handling and the `sp` and `raster` packages.
 Finally, his package vignettes are great resources for specific
 topics:

 -   [Introduction to the raster